-Subchapter III - Officials for Mixed Martial Arts Sporting Events
+Subchapter III - Officials for Events

-SPS 192.301 Promoter duties.
-All promoters that have been issued a permit to conduct a mixed martial arts event by the department to conduct an unarmed combat sports event that includes one or more amateur or professional mixed martial arts bouts shall comply with all of the following:
+SPS 192.17 Promoter duties.
+All promoters that have been issued a permit by the department to conduct an unarmed combat sports event shall comply with all of the following:

 (1) Have proof of complying with s.
 444.035, Stats., and s.
-SPS 192.201, to ensure payment of the expenses incurred in conducting an event including, in order of priority, the department, contestants, and the officials.
+SPS 192.03, to ensure payment of the expenses incurred in conducting an event including, in order of priority, the department, contestants, and the officials.

-(2) Have a current license as a mixed martial arts promoter.
+(2) Have a current license as a promoter.